 - Appear at events affiliated with the awarding body

-- Regularly encourage other businesses to apply for the award
+- Regularly encourage other businesses to apply

 - Post about the award scheme on social platforms